You are here

 - Experiencing changes to their bodies and to their sexual identity during adolescence

 - Death of a loved one

 Young people who develop emotional symptoms (depressed or anxious mood) or behavioural symptoms (disturbance of conduct) as a result of a stressful event may have an adjustment disorder.
-To be an adjustment disorder the emotional and behavioural symptoms must be out of proportion with the severity of the stressful event and/or negatively impact their daily functioning.
+To be diagnosed with an adjustment disorder, the emotional and behavioural symptoms must be out of proportion to the severity of the stressful event and/or negatively impact a young person's daily functioning.
 In an adjustment disorder, the symptoms must occur within three months of the event and not persist longer than six months after the stressful event or its consequences have finished.

 Related concerns for young people with Trauma and stressor-related disorders

 It is common for young people with a trauma and stressor-related disorder to have more than one trauma and stressor-related disorder.
 They also may experience a range of other concerns, including: anxiety, separation anxiety disorder, depression, attention-deficit hyperactivity disorder, oppositional defiant disorder, cognitive delays, language delays, social concerns, poor self-esteem, or sleeping problems.